UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

 2. **Each R library should correspond to a single operating system (OS).**

     Installing R packages on one OS and attempting to use them on another will frequently result in crashes.
-If you're switching between clusters that use different operating systems (for example, switching from Puma to Ocelote), ensure the R library you're using was built on that OS.
+While we attempt to ensure our computing environments remain stable for user workflows, periodically (typically every few years) a new cluster may come online or an existing cluster may be updated such that not all clusters run on the same OS.
+It's good practice to keep track of which OS was used to create your R libraries to avoid potential system library or other errors.
+To see which operating system you're using, you can use (on a compute node) `cat /etc/os-release`.
+For example:

+    ```
+    $ cat /etc/os-release
+    NAME="Rocky Linux"
+    VERSION="9.8 (Blue Onyx)"
+    . . .
+    ```

+    shows the cluster has OS Rocky Linux 9.

 3. **Create your own libraries and avoid using the default that R creates for you.**